punica-box/tutorialtoken-box/README.md

 ![transfer2](img/transfer2.png)

-As an tutorial project, we need you to confirm your transaction before send it network, because it involve to Token which is an important digital asset in Blockchain.
+As a tutorial project, we need you to confirm your transaction before send it network, because it involve to Token which is an important digital asset in Blockchain.

 ![transfer3](img/transfer3.png)

-As you can see, if everything goes smoothly, you will receive an hexadecimal TxHash, which you can used to query the information of your transaction.
+As you can see, if everything goes smoothly, you will receive a hexadecimal TxHash, which you can used to query the information of your transaction.

 ![transfer4](img/transfer4.png)